Skip to main content

 Why You Should Play Crysis 2 Remastered

-Ever since Crysis came out back in 2007, I've been an ardent fan of the game and later on, the entire series as a whole.
-The first Crysis was nothing like I had ever seen and offered a level of gameplay freedom and dynamics that haven't really been surpassed in the first person shooter genre ever (seriously)----from fully emergent and empowering moment-to-moment gameplay to the unprecedented level of interaction and possibilities it handed the player at any given point, Crysis is a timeless and genre-redefining experience that still stands out in a league of it's own even after more than 15 years of it's release.
+Ever since Crysis came out back in 2007, I've been an ardent fan of the game and later on, of the entire series as a whole.
+The first Crysis was nothing like I had ever seen and offered a level of gameplay freedom and dynamics that haven't really been surpassed in the first person shooter genre ever since (seriously)----from fully emergent moment-to-moment gameplay to the unprecedented level of interaction and possibilities it handed the player at any given point, Crysis is a timeless and genre-redefining experience that still stands out in a league of it's own even after more than 15 years of it's release.

 And after the news came out that the inevitable sequel of Crysis is coming out in 2011, it instantly became one of the most hyped games for me and I remember reading every little nugget of development news and information that I could find on the game back then.
 And looking back after all these years, Crysis 2 still remains one of the most anticipated games for me that I had looked forward with a frenzied level of excitement, and bought within the very first week it came out.